It’s pretty hard to argue against trying to get the biggest tax refund possible.

 How to maximize your tax return

 Just grabbing your box of slips, logging onto your tax return program, and getting your tax filing out of the way is easy.
 As a result, you could be leaving a wide variety of tax credits and tax deductions on the table that the Canada Revenue Agency (CRA) has available to Canadians.

 A quick word to the wise: the Canadian government does frequently make updates to these credits and deductions.
 By starting your taxes early, you’ll have enough time to thoroughly review any changes that might’ve been made.

 Tax credits vs tax deductions

-While both tax credits and tax deductions work toward giving you a bigger refund, there is a key distinction — and it’s kind of like a one-two punch.
+While both credits and deductions work toward giving you a bigger tax refund, there is a key distinction — and it’s kind of like a one-two punch.

 In a nutshell, tax deductions bring down your overall taxable income while tax credits reduce the amount you owe.

 Of course, there’s more to deductions and credits when you look at each one individually, so let’s break them down.